-By now, you probably know that what you eat has a profound impact on your health.
+You are likely aware that what you eat has an impact on your health.
 The mantra, “You are what you eat” is really true.

 But you need to consider not only WHAT you buy, but how you cook it.

 Eating most of your food raw is ideal.
 But most of us are not going to be able to accomplish a completely raw diet, and we’ll end up cooking some percentage of our food.